shadybraden/loggifly/README.md

     container_name: loggifly
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
-#      - ./loggifly/config:/config  # This is where you would put your config file (ignore if you are only using environment variables)
+      # This is where you would put your config.yaml file (ignore if you are only using environment variables)
+      # - ./loggifly/config:/config
     environment:
       # Choose at least one notification service
       NTFY_URL: "https://ntfy.sh"